Matthewow/demos-hkusmlab/README.md

-## Driver-Order Matching
+## HKU Smart Mobility Lab Demos

-Welcome to the Driver-Order Matching Web App.
-The project is supervised by Dr. Ke Jingtao of the HKU Smart Mobility Lab.
+Welcome to the HKU Smart Mobility Lab Demos site.
+The project is supervised by Dr. Ke Jingtao from Dept. Civil Engineer, The University of Hong Kong.

-This web application offers a platform for users to upload driver and passenger order information through CSV files.
-The primary goal is to efficiently match drivers with passengers based on the uploaded data.

 ### Get started